iaoqian/water_meter_recognition/README.md

 *Kai Wang, 21052222 at hdu dot edu dot com*
 ## At the Begining
 This project are NOT aiming to show you some amazing scores it achieved, instead, it tries to make you how I manage and solve a relatively complicated Machine Learning problem in real world.
-As a matter of fact, there have been some blogs show you how to deal with this problem.
+As a matter of fact, there have been some blogs/guidance show you how to deal with this problem.
 Using semantic(image) segmentation + classification is a universal way to handle problems like this.
 But I did it, for this specific task, in my way.
-It's sure, when you keep on reading, and you'll find its limitaitions.
+So, it's sure, when you keep on reading you'll find its limitaitions.

 ## Problem Description
 ![imgs](https://github.com/iaoqian/water_meter_recognition/blob/main/IMGS/data.png)